kcim/doggyRush/README.md

 doggyRush
 =========
-This is base on ane Eclipse Project
+This is base on an Eclipse Project